rafid29mehda/Multimodal-Image-Fusion/README.md

   - **Trends**: Increased use of deep learning for automated fusion, growing adoption of hybrid PET-MRI systems, and emphasis on personalized oncology.
   - **Gaps**: Limited studies on long-term clinical outcomes, challenges in standardizing fusion protocols, and accessibility in low-resource settings.

-**Step 4: Structure Your Review Paper**
+**Step 4: Structure Review Paper**
-A well-organized review paper typically includes the following sections, tailored to your topic:
+A well-organized review paper typically includes the following sections, tailored to the topic:
 1. **Introduction**
    - Define multimodality image fusion and its role in cancer diagnosis.
    - Explain the significance of combining anatomical (e.g., CT, MRI) and functional (e.g., PET) imaging for tumor characterization.
    - State the purpose: to review current fusion techniques, their clinical applications in oncology, challenges, and future directions.
-   - Mention your ICE background to highlight your perspective (e.g., expertise in signal processing for image registration).
+   - Mention the ICE background to highlight the perspective (e.g., expertise in signal processing for image registration).
 2. **Historical Background**
    - Summarize the evolution of image fusion, from early manual registration to modern automated systems.
    - Highlight milestones, such as the introduction of PET-CT scanners in the early 2000s and the development of MRI-PET systems.